Metis Reaches Self Reported Market Cap of $33.34 Billion (MTS)

-Metis (MTS) traded flat against the US dollar during the 1 day period ending at 19:00 PM ET on April 24th.
-One Metis token can now be bought for about $0.0107 or 0.00000025 BTC on cryptocurrency exchanges.
-In the last week, Metis has traded 0.1% higher against the US dollar.
-Metis has a total market cap of $33.34 billion and approximately $200.13 worth of Metis was traded on exchanges in the last 24 hours.
+Metis (MTS) traded flat against the US dollar during the 1-day period ending at 0:00 AM E.T. on April 25th.
+Metis has a market capitalization of $33.34 billion and approximately $200.13 worth of Metis was traded on exchanges in the last day.
+One Metis token can now be bought for approximately $0.0107 or 0.00000025 BTC on major cryptocurrency exchanges.
+During the last seven days, Metis has traded 0.1% higher against the US dollar.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.